professor/whiteboard/doc/MfSE_Students.md

-All users, from the terminal window or the command line, execute these commands but put in your own name and email address git config --global user.name "Andrew Carnegie" git config --global user.email andrew.carnegie@sv.cmu.edu Create a user account on GitHub and let the faculty know what your user id is here GitHubUserAccountsFall2011 Setup your ssh keys with GitHub http://help.github.com/key-setup-redirect
+All users, from the terminal window or the command line, execute these commands but put in your own name and email address git config --global user.name "Andrew Carnegie" git config --global user.email andrew.carnegie@sv.cmu.edu Create a user account on GitHub.
+Let the faculty know what your github user account is by modifying your profile page (e.g. http://rails.sv.cmu.edu/people/AndrewCarnegie)
+Setup your ssh keys with GitHub http://help.github.com/key-setup-redirect